boredcodebyk/mintcalc/README.md

 ![F-Droid (including pre-releases)](https://img.shields.io/f-droid/v/bored.codebyk.mintcalc?style=for-the-badge&logoColor=1a1e00&labelColor=1a1e00&color=ddeb77)

+### **!!
+Notice: After v1.1.0 I'll be in hiatus for sometime writing this calculator from scratch and also bring scientific calculator.
+Meanwhile please report any bugs if you find and feature request are appreciated!**

 A simple calculator and unit converter app with Material Design 3 inspired by Windows Calculator

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"